vingg21/CryptCore-1/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package aezorad/aezora-qt for Debian-based Linux systems.
-If you compile aezorad/aezora-qt yourself, there are some useful files here.
+This directory contains files used to package cryptcored/cryptcore-qt for Debian-based Linux systems.
+If you compile cryptcored/cryptcore-qt yourself, there are some useful files here.

-## aezora: URI support ##
+## cryptcore: URI support ##

-aezora-qt.desktop  (Gnome / Open Desktop)
+cryptcore-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install aezora-qt.desktop
+	sudo desktop-file-install cryptcore-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your aezora-qt binary to `/usr/bin` and the `../../share/pixmaps/aezora128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your cryptcore-qt binary to `/usr/bin` and the `../../share/pixmaps/cryptcore128.png` to `/usr/share/pixmaps`

-aezora-qt.protocol (KDE)
+cryptcore-qt.protocol (KDE)